-Our Hario vs Chemex comparison will help you decide which pour-over system would suit your pocket and your lifestyle.
+Our Chemex vs Hario comparison will help you decide which pour-over system would suit your pocket and your lifestyle.

 Lets get on with it:

-Nothing is better than starting your day with a fresh cup of hand-poured coffee.
+Nothing is better than starting your day with a great cup of coffee.
 Though having a fancy latte or espresso in coffee shops is what we all love, what is better than having the same quality coffee at home which is brewed by you only!

 In fact, hand-poured coffee is becoming more and more popular these days.
 The reason is its fine and classic taste.